Paypal Payment Option

 I call this pup a chocolate heeler...no tan on paws or chest or face...just a black heeler that turned chocolate ...there were 2 in this litter.

-Sarandon, had a brother this color and he was gorgeous!
+Sarandon, had a brother this color!

 She had a couple that are black heelers, one red, 2 chocolate and a couple of light speckled with some light tan on paws, etc. One appears to be white with some traces of black around ears.
 They are not quite 5 wks in this picture below.
 Colorful litter.